uwu/shelter/README.md

 Also see [Lune's docs](https://github.com/uwu/shelter/tree/main/packages/lune#readme)

-## Is there a plugin repo / website / build tool / etc.?
+## Is there a plugin repo / website / etc.?

 Possibly not.

-This is a much smaller project right now than Cumcord was at the time of its death.
+This is a somewhat smaller project right now than Cumcord was at the time of its death.

-Please do not expect a huge ecosystem, but we do want to have a comfortable dev and user experience.
+We are working on improving the ecosystem slowly but surely, much is in the works.

 Keep an eye on the uwu gh org or [our Discord server](https://discord.gg/FhHQQrVs7U) to see what we _are_ working on, inside and outside of the client modding space. :)